AmandaDiscord/Volcano/README.md

 Volcano is a (Mostly) LavaLink compatible replacement which is written in TypeScript for the Node JS runtime.

 # Why not just use LavaLink
-LavaLink make memory usage go brrrrr.
+You should use LavaLink because it's an amazing modular application!
+However, every piece of software has its ups and downs and I, personally, have found that LavaLink uses more memory than I feel comfortable with.
+Not to mistake this with a memory leak.
 Volcano is very lightweight.
-Dependencies have been carefully chosen with a tendency towards a lower level approach as compared to installing a collection of high level and bloated libs, wrapping it in a web server whilst breaking protocols and calling it a day.
-I have also had my fair share of troubleshooting and fixing memory leaks and I've done my best to not include those as a "feature".
-Yw.
+Dependencies have been carefully chosen with a tendency towards a lower level approach as compared to the very possible approach I could have taken by installing a collection of high level and bloated libs, wrapping it in a web server whilst breaking LavaLink-protocols and calling it a day.
+I have also had my fair share of troubleshooting and fixing memory leaks and I've done my best to not include those as a "feature" (again, not referring to LavaLink.
+My code *can* be *bad* no meme).
 If you find a flaw in my logic, please open an issue or a PR and we'll sort things out.

 Volcano makes a *best effort* towards mirroring LavaLink's protocols ~~which was actually very difficult to do granted not much info is out there regarding specific cases of LavaLink's protocols~~ while trying to efficiently memory manage and make use of a thread pool based on worker_threads for reliable and smooth playback.